urlshare/monorepo/README.md

 ## Tailwind

-Your `tailwind.config.ts` and `globals.css` are already set up to use the components from the `ui` package.
+Your `tailwind.config.js` and `globals.css` are already set up to use the components from the `ui` package.

 ## Using components